gojek/clickstream-web/README.md

   },
 })

-// call on some event like user click. document.querySelector("#some-button").addEventListener("click", () => {
+// call on some event such as user click. document.querySelector("#some-button").addEventListener("click", () => {
   clckstrm.track(payload)
 })
 ```

+### Usage in Node JS

+**Only QoS0 (instant) events** are supported in Node JS runtime.

+You need to provide crypto module object in the constructor while initialising as it is environment specific module.

+#### For node version < 18

+A fetch polyfill like [node-fetch](https://github.com/node-fetch/node-fetch) has to be initialized globally.
+Check this out for [reference on how to do it](https://github.com/node-fetch/node-fetch#providing-global-access).

-### Methods
+## Methods

-#### track
+### track

 Dispatches a new event.
-Returns a promise, which can be used to get the status of the track call, use for error handling.
+Returns a promise, which can be used to get the status of the track call, cab be used for error handling.

 ```
 await clckstrm.track(payload);
 ```

-#### stop
+### stop

 Gracefully stops the tracking, new track function calls are ignored, previously tracked events will be processed.